traxys/micro-tiling/gopher/Readme.md

 # Golfer
-This is a very basic gopher server only serving text files
+This is a very basic gopher server only serving text files.
+Default port is 3333

 There is also commands with selector `!/<name>`.